Cadasta/cadasta-docs/en/README.md

 # Cadasta Platform User Guide

-> Last updated 19 Apr.
-2017 // see the [Change Log](13-change-log.md) for information about what's changed.
+> Last updated 17 May 2017 // see the [Change Log](13-change-log.md) for information about what's changed.

 ## Welcome!